Skip to main content

 Basic Usage with Dependency Injectionโ€‹

-import io.github.jspinak.brobot.config.BrobotProperties;
+import io.github.jspinak.brobot.config.core.BrobotProperties;

 import org.springframework.beans.factory.annotation.Autowired;